nidzo732/NetWork/Documentation/source/InnerWorkings.rst

 --------
 Registration
 ============
-On creation a message is sent through the :py:data:`commqueue` and a new   :py:class:`multiprocessing.manager.dict` is added to :py:data:`NetWork.mananager.managers` on the master, no registration is performed on the workers.
+On creation a message is sent to the dispatcher and a new :py:class:`multiprocessing.manager.dict` is added to :py:data:`NetWork.mananager.managers` on the master, no registration is performed on the workers.

 Setting items
 =============
-When :py:meth:`NWManager.setItem` is called a request is sent to the dispatcher (network or :py:data:`commqueue`) with the manager ID, item key and the new value, when the dispatcher receives the message it sets that item to a new value on the local manager in :py:data:`NetWork.manager.managers`
+When :py:meth:`NWManager.setItem` is called a request is sent to the dispatcher with the manager ID, item key and the new value, when the dispatcher receives the message it sets that item to a new value on the local manager in :py:data:`NetWork.manager.managers`

 Getting items